brucemack/brucemack.github.io/ampersand/index.md

 Ampersand is released under the [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Software Structure - Audio Flow

+One way to explain the structure of the Ampersand code is to describe the detailed steps involved in taking a packet of IAX audio off the network and converting it to USB sound.

+**Phase 1 - Driven By IAX2 Packet Arrival**

+* Everything starts with UDP (IAX2) frames on the network.
+The `LineIAX2` class is listening on a UDP socket and will receive the voice frame.
+Keep in mind that each frame contains exactly 20ms of audio, so this entire flow happens 50 time per second, regardless of the audio sampling rate.
+* The frame is examined to determine which call it belongs to.
+The frame is forwarded to the correct instance of the `LineIAX2::Call` class for call-level processing.
+* The voice frame is made into an instance of the `Message` class and is then put onto an internal message-passing bus.
+The bus is implemented by the `MultiRouter` class.
+* The `MultiRouter` forwards the `Message` containing the voice frame to the conference bridge implemented by the `Bridge` class (see the `Bridge::consume()` method).
+* The `Bridge` looks at the `Message` and finds the appropriate instance of the `BridgeCall` class.
+There is a `BridgeCall` for each active participant in the conference, including the physical radios.
+See `BridgeCall::consume()`.
+* The `BridgeCall` has a component responsible for call-level inbound audio called `BridgeIn`.
+The `Message` is passed to the `BridgeIn` class (see `BridgeIn::consume()`).
+* `BridgeIn` implements a pipeline of a few key functions.
+First, the `Message` is passed to the jitter buffer implemented by the `SequencingBufferStd` class.
+See `SequencingBufferStd::consume()`.
+* The `Message` is stored in the jitter buffer until it is selected for playout in phase 2a.
+* That's the end of phase 1.
+The system becomes idle at this point.

+**Phase 2a - Driven by the 20ms Audio Clock**

+* Every 20ms the `Bridge` class wakes up and tries to produce an audio frame for each conference participant.
+* The first step is to prompt the jitter buffers in each `BridgeCall` to play a frame.
+The `SequencingBufferStd` wakes up and decides which is the next `Message` to be played.
+See `SequencingBufferStd::playOut()`.
+* Once the `Message` emerges from the jitter buffer it is transcoded from its network encoding to a 16-bit signed PCM format of the same sample rate.
+So, for example, if the network encoding is G.711 it is transcoded to 16-bit PCM at 8kHz.
+* The PCM audio is then passed through the packet-loss concealment (PLC) step which is implemented by the `Plc` class from the [`itu-g711-codec` repo](https://github.com/brucemack/itu-g711-codec).
+This is where interpolation is performed to smooth over any gaps in the audio stream.
+* The output of the PLC step is still 16-bit PCM audio.
+The next step is to resample that audio up to 48K.
+* The 48K audio is packaged into a new `Message` instance and is passed into the Kerchunk Filter (KF) implemented by the `KerchunkFilter` class (see `KerchunkFilter::consume()`).
+Here some analysis/filtering is performed to decide if the audio frame should be dropped, or at least delayed to reduce the impact of spurious kerchunks.
+* One the KF is complete the `Message` containing the 48K audio frame is **staged** at the end of the `BridgeIn` pipeline.
+* That's the end of phase 2a.

+**Phase 2b - Driven by the 20ms Audio Clock**

+* Every 20ms the `Bridge` class wakes up and produces a 48K audio frame that represent the "mix" of all conference participants who where talking during that 20ms tick.
+* The `Bridge` loops through all of the active `BridgeCall`s, determines which have audio to contribute, and calls `BridgeCall::extractInputAudio()` for each, scaling appropriately based on the number of active speakers.
+* The `Bridge` then provides the mixed audio for that tick to each conference participant by calling `BridgeCall::setOutputAudio()`.
+* The `BridgeCall` has a component responsible for handling output audio pipeline called `BridgeOut.` The `BridgeCall` passes the mixed frame to the `BridgeOut` using `BridgeOut::consume()`.
+* `BridgeOut` resamples the 48K audio to the rate required to support the CODEC used by the output conference participant.
+For example, if the participant is using the 16K SLIN CODEC the audio frame is resampled from 48K down to 16K.
+* `BridgeOut` then transcodes the PCM audio into the CODEC format used by the conference participant.
+This audio is packaged into a new instance of the `Message` class.
+* The encoded `Message` audio is passed into the message bus `MultiRouter.` See `MultiRouter::consume()`.
+* This is the end of phase 2b.

+**Phase 2c - Driven by the 20ms Audio Clock**

+(The description of this phase is unique to the USB radio interface.)

+* The `MultiRouter` examines the `Message` created in phase 2b and dispatches it to the appropriate listener.
+This will be an instance of the `LineUSB` class in this case.
+See `LineUSB::consume()`.
+* `LineUSB` makes heavy use of its base class `LineRadio` since much of the code related to radio interfaces can be shared between USB and non-USB cases.
+The `Message` is passed to `LineRadio::consume` for processing.
+* `LineRadio::consume()` does some analysis of the audio frame to keep statistical information (peak, power levels, etc.) up to date.
+It then calls back down to `LineUSB::_playPCM48k()`
+* `LineUSB::_playPCM48k()` accumulates the 20ms audio frame into a circular buffer that can hold about 60ms of audio.
+This buffer is called `LineUSB::_playAccumulator`.
+* This ends phase 2c.

+**Phase 3 - Driven by the Availability of USB Play Buffer Space**

+(The description of this phase is unique to the USB radio interface.)

+* The `EventLoop` object is constantly checking to see if the USB play buffer is reporting that it has room.
+If so, the steps in this phase are executed.
+The exact timing of this process is not known because the USB hardware interface operates somewhat asynchronously from the rest of this system.
+* `LineUSB::_playIfPossible()` is called.
+The contents of the `LineUSB::_playAccumulator` are pushed into the USB play buffer.
+A return code is examined to determine how much audio was accepted.
+The amount of audio that will be accepted is not known in advance because the USB hardware is operating asynchronously.
+Whatever audio is accepted into the USB play buffer is removed from the `LineUSB::_playAccumulator`.
+* This ends phase 3.
+The audio frame should be heard.

 ## A Few Notes on Project Software Philosophy

 This is a C++ project.
 However, you'll note that there are no deep/complex